4766 Lincoln Ave, Oakland, CA 94602

 The decision to join the LDS Church.

-Laney: How did you decide to join a church that had recently removed a ban on full priesthood fellowship for black men?
+Laney: How did you decide to join a Church that had recently removed a ban on full priesthood fellowship for black men?

 Ron: “I bring a lot of baggage with me, about how blacks are treated.
 I had a choice to make.
 I saw in the Church, the warm, close Ward family, and great relationships among family members.
 I wasn’t doing that well in my relationship with my son at that time.
 I knew the Church would help us raise our family.”
 Ron reported that these values and the Gospel truths he found eventually took precedence over any unanswered questions, and blessed his life and his family.
 He moved forward with faith in the goodness he saw and the Gospel teachings he knew were true.